-With activities, a sustained depth of commitment in one or two activities may demonstrate your passion more than minimal participation in five or six organizations.
+- A sustained depth of commitment in one or two activities may demonstrate your passion more than minimal participation in five or six organizations.

-Please note that there are separate sections in the online application for you to report activities during and after university/college.
-Examples of activities in which you are/have been involved may include charitable, civic, community, and professional.
+- Examples of activities in which you are/have been involved may include charitable, civic, community, and professional.

 This section is important.
 Of course, some applicants will not have much here, while others will have a plethora of things to mention.
 In any case, provide the best answer you can.
 Use your judgment about what to include.
 The above instructions make it very clear that Stanford GSB is not looking for quantity.
 Give them quality and don't mention anything that will show your lack of commitment: If you joined a lot of organizations for a really short time and did nothing, I don't think that it will help you to mention it.

 Finally, please keep in mind that there is no perfect applicant, just like there is no perfect human being.
 If you have had to work 100-plus hours a week since graduating from university and your idea of extracurricular activity is sleep, don't assume that not having any great activities will hurt you.
 Admissions will evaluate your whole application.
 I have had the opportunity to work with great applicants who were admitted to Stanford, and I can say none of them were perfect, but what they were able to do was present themselves as honestly and effectively as possible.